January 10, 2024 •David Blauzvern

-Tax advantages are a major draw for closely-held companies considering employee stock ownership plans.
-But it’s easy to get lost in the various deductions and exemptions.
+Tax benefits are a major draw for closely-held companies considering employee stock ownership plans.
+But it’s easy to get lost in the various ESOP tax deductions and exemptions.

 To better appreciate how it all fits together, let’s review the most common tax benefits for businesses that sell equity to an employee stock ownership trust (ESOT).
 This type of transaction is also known as a leveraged ESOP.